Al Janoub Stadium: Facilities

 The sports complex includes a multipurpose room, with swimming pools and spas and a shopping center with green roofs.
 The entrance to the stadium will be on a wooded square.

 A school, wedding hall, cycling, horse riding and running tracks, restaurants, marketplaces and gyms within the vicinity are planned to be built to accompany Al Janoub Stadium.

 Proposed renovations

-After the 2022 FIFA World Cup, Al Janoub Stadium is the Al-Wakrah SC’s home, instead of the current Saoud bin Abdulrahman Stadium.
-The seating capacity has been halved from 40,000 to 20,000 and is used for Qatar Stars League matches.
+After the 2022 FIFA World Cup, Al Janoub Stadium is the Al-Wakrah SC's home, instead of the current Saoud bin Abdulrahman Stadium.
+The seating capacity is planned to be halved from 40,000 to 20,000 and used for Qatar Stars League matches.
 Qatar Supreme Committee for Delivery & Legacy has claimed that the remaining half of the stadium's seats will be donated to developing countries in need of sporting infrastructure.